Source–message–channel–receiver model of communication: Attitudes

 An attitude is a positive or negative stance the communicators take toward the topic of the communication, themselves, each other, or other relevant things.
 Berlo defines attitude as "some predisposition, some tendency, some desire to either approach or avoid" an entity.

-He discusses three types of attitudes: the attitude the communicators have toward (1) themselves, (2) each other, and (3) the subject matter.
+He discusses three types of attitudes: the attitude the communicators have toward themselves, each other, and the subject matter.
 Various aspects of someone's personality belong to the attitude toward oneself like self-confidence.
 Communication tends to be more successful if the source has a positive attitude toward themselves.
 The attitude of the source toward the receiver concerns whether the source likes or dislikes the receiver and includes aspects of their past relation.
 These attitudes are a central factor for the fidelity of communication.
 Negative attitudes toward each other can make communication more adversarial than it would be otherwise.
 For example, if the source does not like the receiver, they may formulate a request in a rude manner or if the receiver does not like the source, they may reject an otherwise reasonable proposal.
 The attitude toward the subject matter concerns what the communicators think about the topic.
 For example, a salesperson who is convinced that their product is of high quality has a positive attitude toward the product.
-This attitude has an significant impact on their success as a salesperson when talking about the product to a prospective client.
+This attitude has a significant impact on their success as a salesperson when talking about the product to a prospective client.

 Knowledge

 As a factor of communication, the knowledge is the understanding and familiarity the communicators have with the subject matter and to what they know of each other.
 Without any knowledge, one cannot communicate and communication is very ineffective if the communicators' understanding is severely limited.
 For the source, knowledge about the audience matters for making the message interesting and understandable to them.
-If the source knows much more than the receiver, there is always a danger of encoding the message in an overly technical vocabulary that is not understandable to a poorly informed receiver who may be unable to decode the message.
+If the source knows much more than the receiver, there is always a danger of encoding the message in an overly technical vocabulary.
+The result can be that it is not understandable to a poorly informed receiver since they may be unable to decode the message.
 For example, to be a good teacher, one needs to have an in-depth knowledge of the subject but at the same time be able to explain it to someone with little knowledge.
 Another aspect is knowledge of where the communication is taking place and how this situation might influence it.